LGVProd/holbertonschool-shell/io_redirections_and_filters/README.md

-6-Added script that displays the third line of a specific file 7-Added script that creates a file with a very creative name 8-Added script that writes the result of a command into a file, overriding said file if it already exists
+6-Added script that displays the third line of a specific file 7-Added script that creates a file with a very creative name 8-Added script that writes the result of a command into a file, overriding said file if it already exists 9-Added script that duplicates the last line of a certain file